Required Clerkships, Clinical Medicine Doctoring, and Doctoring Electives

 - Any other Clerkship Testing days

-A student who cannot take an examination, complete an assignment, or attend a required clinical responsibility because of illness or exceptional circumstances, must present the reason, with supporting documentation, to the elective director and/or clerkship director.
+A student who cannot take an examination, complete an assignment, or attend a required clinical responsibility because of illness or exceptional circumstances, must present the reason, with supporting documentation, to the director:

 - If the absence is health-related and more than the allotted days, students should obtain a written statement from their physician.

-- If the absence is more than the allotted days for other reason besides health-related, the student should meet to discuss situation with clerkship director or elective director.
+- If the absence is more than the allotted days for other reason besides health-related, the student should meet to discuss the situation with the director.

-- Students attending a professional conference as an officer, BSOM AAMC representative, or to present scholarly work must follow submission protocol as outlined above and provide the director with appropriate supporting documentation for an excused absence to be considered and approved.
+Students attending a professional conference as an officer, BSOM AAMC representative, or to present scholarly work must follow submission protocol as outlined above and provide the director with appropriate supporting documentation for an excused absence to be considered and approved.
 These absences do count towards the total allotted per academic year.